 We were happy to take Melkio on board and support him and his family.
-So far he has received a number of trainings and coffee extension work through SVR and PRI Kenya partnership.
-Through this, he has been trained on Coffee Good Agronomic Practices (GAP).
+So far he has received a number of trainings and coffee extension work through SVR and PRI Kenya’s partnership.
+Through this, he has been trained on Good Coffee Agronomic Practices (GAP).
 This has really helped him in taking good care of his 1,650 coffee plantations.
-He is currently practicing technics such as mulching during dry weathers, pruning of excess coffee brunches to enhance production which he never did before, composting for his coffee.
-This has greatly increased his production to more than triple.
-This year, he managed to harvest a total of 30 sacs full of cherries.
-He got a total return of about 120,000/- (60.000/- per harvest) of which he used to pay for his orphaned grandson university fees at Kisii University.
-Besides, he has other 4 orphans he is taking care of in high school which he will be able to support with each supply.
-He also got Agribusiness training and this has really enhanced his skills as he now minimises his expenditures for higher profits.
-Mr. Obonyo says, ‘’ I am setting a side another one acre after I have harvested the all of the maize and then cultivate coffee and other fruit trees to compliment the coffee to eventually have my very own coffee food forest!
-I am happy for the training I am receiving from PRI for further capacity building.
+He is currently practicing techniques such as mulching during dry weathers, pruning of excess coffee brunches to enhance production which he never did before and using compost for his coffee production.
+This has greatly increased his production to more than triple now!
+In 2016 year, he managed to harvest a total of 30 sacks full of cherries and got a total return of about 120,000 Kshs (60.000 Kshs per harvest) of which he used to pay for his grandson’s university fees at Kisii University.
+Besides this, he has other four children he is taking care of in high school which he will be able to support with each supply.
+He also got training in Agribusiness which has really enhanced his skills as he now minimizes his overall expenditures for higher profits.
+Obonyo says, ‘I am setting a side another one acre after I have harvested the all of the maize and then cultivate coffee and other fruit trees to compliment the coffee to eventually have my very own coffee food forest!
+I am happy for the support and training I am receiving from PRI for further capacity building.
 I want to be a model for more farmers and allow for my children to see the reap’